Medically reviewed by Drugs.com. Last updated on Oct 17, 2023.

 - Do I need tests to confirm the diagnosis?

 - What is the best treatment?

-- Can I wait to see if the condition resolves on its own?
+- Can I wait to see if the condition clears up on its own?

-- What skin care routines do you recommend I use?
+- What skin care routine do you suggest for me?

 What to expect from your doctor

 Prepare to answer questions like these: